weeynsoft/blog-post/README.md

 ![GitHub](https://img.shields.io/github/license/weeynsoft/blog-post)

-This is the standalone post module of the [Weeyn](https://weeyn.com).
+This is the standalone blog post module of the [Weeyn](https://weeyn.com).

 ## Installation